airshipit/airshipui/DevelopersGuide.md

 3. Install [Octant](https://github.com/vmware-tanzu/octant)
 4. Install [Argo CLI](https://github.com/argoproj/argo/blob/master/docs/getting-started.md)
 5. Install [Argo UI](https://github.com/argoproj/argo/blob/master/README.md)
-5. Create a port forward so that argo is available.
-    ```
-    kubectl -n argo port-forward deployment/argo-ui 8001:8001
-    ```
-    **NOTE:** this command does not return, if you want it to stay running you'll have to manually background and disown it or issue a nohup command:
-    ```
-    nohup kubectl -n argo port-forward deployment/argo-ui 8001:8001 &
-    ```
 6. Clone the AirshipUI repository and build the Airship UI plugin
     ```
     git clone https://opendev.org/airship/airshipui